JetBrains/teamcity-termsOfService-plugin/server/README.md

 * install the plugin to the TeamCity server

 Please note: once the plugin is built there is no options to change plugin configuration.

+Attention!
+Branch 'master' contains plugin configuration and license agreements texts required for __TeamCity Test Drive__ project.
+Don't change anything until you a re sure the project will not be hurt.

 ## Under The Hood